Prevent Suicide: Ask the Question

 - Has drastic mood and behavior changes, including engaging in self-harm behaviors, with or without intent to die.

-If a child or teen does any of these things, ask them directly if they are thinking about suicide?”
+If a child or teen does any of these things, ask them directly, using these words: “Are you thinking about suicide?”
 Another way to ask this could be: “Are you thinking of killing yourself?”

-What if my child or teen says they have thought about suicide?
+What if my child or teen says they are thinking about suicide?

 - Remove or lock up lethal items.
 Reduce the risk of suicide by removing pills (over-the-counter and prescription) and firearms from your home.
 If you can’t remove them, place them in a safe, lockbox or other secure place.
 Also lock up belts, ropes, knives and chemicals if your child is in crisis.
 Start removing or locking up items your child or teen mentioned first.
 Do not simply hide items.

 - Youth who share they have thought about how and/or when they would die by suicide may need emergency care.
 If they are in immediate danger of harming themselves, don’t leave them alone.
 Take your child to the closest Emergency Department (ED).
-If you cannot safely transport them, please call 911.
-Tell them you have a mental health emergency.
+If you cannot safely transport them, you can call 911 and tell them you have a mental health emergency.
 For guidance on what to say when calling 911, review Getting Help in a Mental Health Crisis.
 You can also use your county crisis line for help with problem-solving and to request a mobile crisis response.

 Why don’t I hear more about suicide?

-Know that there’s no shame in having a loved one die by suicide.
-Mental health problems are common and it’s not the fault of a parent, caregiver or any other family member when someone dies by suicide.
+Know that there’s no shame in having a loved one consider, attempt or die by suicide.
+Mental health problems are common and it’s not the fault of a parent, caregiver or any other family member when someone thinks about, attempts or dies by suicide.

 What else can I do to prevent suicide?